cyralinc/terraform-provider-cyral/docs/resources/repository.md

 Optional:

 - `dynamic` (Boolean) _Only supported for MongoDB in cluster configurations._
   Indicates if the node is dynamically discovered, meaning that the sidecar will query the cluster to get the topology information and discover the addresses of the dynamic nodes.
 If set to `true`, `host` and `port` must be empty.
-A node that does not declare this field is considered `static`.
+A node with value of this field as false considered `static`.
   The following conditions apply:
   - The total number of declared `repo_node` blocks must match the actual number of nodes in the cluster.
   - If there are static nodes in the configuration, they must be declared before all dynamic nodes.